-I’ve spent years studying headaches and know that migraines cannot be treated as if they’re just a really bad headaches (because they are not); they’re a neurological disorder.
-When you have a migraine, you feel intense pulsating or throbbing pain on one side of your head that limits or impairs normal activity.
-It’s often intensified by physical exertion.
-To be considered a migraine, these symptoms must be accompanied by nausea and at least one of the following: sensitivity to light, sensitivity to sound, and/or sensitivity to smell.
+Migraines cannot be treated as if they’re just a really bad headaches, because they’re not; they’re a neurological disorder.
+When you have a migraine, you can feel intense pulsating or throbbing pain on one side of your head that limits or impairs normal activity and is often intensified by physical exertion.
+To be considered a migraine headache, these symptoms must be accompanied by nausea and at least one of the following: sensitivity to light, sensitivity to sound, and/or sensitivity to smell.

 *Note: If you have headaches that fit the description of a migraine, you NEED to have them diagnosed by a doctor because many very serious conditions can mimic the pain patterns of migraines.
 While the more serious conditions are fairly rare, it really is a case of better safe than sorry.
 As a responsible massage therapist, I won’t work on your migraines if you haven’t been diagnosed.
 This is because, in many cases, headache massage will make these serious conditions worse.

 Sadly, there is no cure for migraine headaches and you should be wary of anyone who promises one.

 However, A combination of skilled massage, bodywork, trigger identification, stress reduction, and aromatherapy can reduce both the intensity and the frequency of your migraines.